This consulting resume guide will help you avoid the most common consulting resume mistakes and help your resume stand out from the crowd.

 - Languages: List the languages you speak and indicate your fluency level: basic, proficient, professional, or fluent.
 Order the languages from most proficient to least.

-- Volunteer: Highlight volunteer work or non-profit board positions you have made.
+- Volunteer: Highlight volunteer work or non-profit board positions you have had.
 Make sure to describe and quantify impact of your work.

 - Interests: Highlight interesting personal accomplishments or hobbies.
 Ideally, these would be interests that are great conversation starters